 - A dish containing a reflecting liquid metal,

 - An air bearing on which the LM sits, and

 - A drive system.
-10.2 bar Air Compressors.

 To operate the air bearing an air compressor is needed.
 However, in order to avoid any interruption of the mirror rotation (cf. during the maintenance of the compressed air system), it is best to have two parallel air systems.
-Therefore we have installed two Air compressors, both of which are of ‘High quality rotary screw air compressor’ with full PLC controller and can deliver free air at pressure as high as 10-13 bar, needed to operate our air bearing systems.
+Therefore, we have installed two Air compressors, both of which are of ‘High-quality rotary screw air compressor’ with full PLC controller and can deliver free air at pressure as high as 10-13 bar, needed to operate our air bearing systems.

-The mercury mirror of the ILMT has a 4 meter diameter with an aperture of f/2 defined by the speed of rotation.
-A 4Kx4K CCD camera manufactured by 'Spectral Instruments' and which can operate over the 4000 to 11000 angstrom spectral range (SDSS filters g', r', i' are available), will be positioned at the prime focus of the ILMT at about 8m above the mirror.
-The mirror being parabolic in shape requires an optical corrector to get a flat focal surface of about 24 arcminute in diameter.
+The mercury mirror of the ILMT has a 4-meter diameter with an aperture of f/2 defined by the speed of rotation.
+A 4Kx4K CCD camera manufactured by 'Spectral Instruments' and which can operate over the 4000 to 11000 Å spectral range (SDSS filters g', r', i' are available), will be positioned at the prime focus of the ILMT at about 8m above the mirror.
+As liquid mirror telescopes cannot be tilted, they cannot track as conventional telescopes do.
+The tracking is done artificially by using a technique called Time Delay Integration (TDI), in which the CCD electronically transfers its charge from one column to the next.
+The mirror being parabolic in shape requires an optical corrector to get a flat focal surface of about 22 arcminutes in diameter.
 All these elements are mechanically coupled by an external structure and a spider.